 People who already removed the tattoos know that this process takes more time than putting the ink on your body.
 Moreover removing tattoos hurts also more than its creation.
 Nevertheless, medicine has a wide range of tools to remove tattoos safely and for good:

 - Extirpation -The layer of the epidermis containing tattoo is cut out.
-This procedure is extremely painful, performed with local anesthesia and is suitable only for medium sized tattoos.
+This procedure is very painful, performed with local anesthesia and is suitable only for medium-sized tattoos.
 The main disadvantage of this tattoo is a scar.
 But you can remove the whole tattoo during only one session.

 - Laser This method is burning a tattoo together with an upper layer of skin.
 To burn the tattoo with a laser is easier, faster and painless compared to the other ways.
 But there is a high possibility of leaving a scar, and the healing time is quite long.